GreenDelta/openLCA2-manual/src/processes/tab_documentation.md

 The "Modeling and validation" tab is where you can input or find details on modeling and data and process validation.

-CHANGE IMAGE - CHECK ALSO COMPLETENESS OF INFO

 ![](../media/sources_1.png)
 _Modeling and validation tab_